T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The PHP process stopped at all.
 Check the Apache error logfile, look for a stacktrace to find the latest function.
 Send a bug report.

-Problem with Query or variables
+Problem with query or variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Specify the required sanitize class.
 Remember: for STORE_FORM and STORE_CLIENT the default is sanitize class is `digit`.